martonban/RenderLamp/README.md

-# [WIP] RenderLamp
+# [WIP] RenderArc
-⚠️ WARNING!
-This project is not yet finished.
-The descriptions and code are not complete.

-## What RenderLamp is
+## What RenderArc is
+RenderArc is a development platform designed for creating real-time 3D applications.
+It is built around a set of modular core libraries that can be used both within this repository and in external projects.
+In addition, this monorepo includes several executable utility tools that support and streamline development on the RenderArc platform.
+RenderArc is far from complete, it is an evolving system that will continue to grow over time

+# Applications
+## RenderLamp
 RenderLamp is a 3D DCC tool developed in C++.
 RenderLamp is an animation and rendering application designed for creating 3D illustrations, scenes, and short films.
-It is currently under development and in a highly experimental phase, but it will eventually serve as the foundation for the RenderArc framework.
+It is currently under development and in a highly experimental phase..

-## Core Libaries
+# Core Libaries
- - Arca - A libary responsible for asset management and application state tracking
+ - Arca - Application management libary
- - Buzz Renderer - A Ray Tracing Libary
+ - Buzz Renderer - A Ray-Tracer
- - Stage - ECS System

 ## Dependencies
 - Used CMAKE and MSVC for building the project.